ud-portugues/Brazilian-Team/README.md

-A joint effort of Brazilian researchers towards Universal Dependencies guidelines, lexical resources and corpora for Portuguese.
+A joint effort of Brazilian researchers towards Portuguese Universal Dependencies guidelines, lexical resources and corpora.